Imaginary Time Propagation on a Quantum Chip: Conclusions

-In this letter, we proposed a quantum version of the Imaginary Time Propagation algorithm for an arbitrary Hamiltonian.
+In this work, we proposed a quantum version of the Imaginary Time Propagation algorithm for an arbitrary Hamiltonian.
 The method was tested and validated for two different, simple physical problems: finding the ground state of the Hydrogen atom expanded over a STO-2G basis set, and the spin ground state of two neutrons interacting with a realistic nuclear Hamiltonian at fixed distance.
 We showed that a single application of the propagator over a sufficiently large imaginary time interval is sufficient to obtain a very good approximation of the ground state.
+Moreover, results of the imaginary time evolution for a generic time step and further improvements have been discussed.
 The robustness of the algorithm against quantum noise was tested both in a device level simulation of a transmon qudit using a single customized gate and on a real quantum computer using a standard gate set, proving the potential for solving more general problems in fields such as nuclear structure, solid state physics or quantum chemistry.
 As in the classical ITP algorithms, one of the main problems is the choice of the initial state.
-In particular, starting from a state loosely overlapping with the ground state implies the need for a very large number of repetitions of the measurements in order to reach a reasonable accuracy, since the normalization of the ground state is halved at each application of the propagator.
-This can be solved either by coupling the method with effective methods for preparing the initial state.
-This algorithm can be generalized to a complex time propagation.
+In particular, in the limit of $\tau\!\gg\!1$ starting from a state loosely overlapping with the ground state implies the need for a very large number of repetitions of the measurements in order to reach a reasonable accuracy since the success probability is directly proportional to the overlap probability with the GS.
+This can be improved by coupling the method with effective methods for preparing the initial state.
+Even though asymptotically more efficient methods are known (such as~\cite{Ge2019,Near}), the low ancilla requirement of the present method and the possibility to leverage Optimal Control techniques could allow QITP to be used successfully for short propagation times in order to prepare better approximations to the ground state as starting point of more efficient techniques.
+Finally, this algorithm can be generalized to a complex time propagation.
 A study along this direction is underway.